 Don’t get sucked into going for the cheapest.
 Read my guide on How to Choose the Right Hosting Solution to learn more.

 So what’s the difference?
-In short, a web designer focuses on the front-end of your website.
-A web developer focuses on the back-end coding and other techie stuff.
+In short, a web designer focuses on the front end of your website.
+A web developer or a development company focuses on the back-end coding of the website or mobile app and other techie stuff, primarily related to an e-commerce website.

 Type of Website

 All websites are not equal.
-There are the simple, static brochure type websites that contain essential business information.
+There are simple, static brochure type websites that contain essential business information.
+These are usually the “cheap web design” many people search for.

-Then there is the dynamic type of website favoured by established businesses.
-These are more dynamic and have more bells and whistles.
+Then there is the professional website or custom design, or dynamic websites.
+It’s an affordable website favoured by established businesses and other organisations who need to project the image of an established corporate body or brand.
+These go beyond having an essential feature and are more dynamic and have more bells and whistles.

 Then there are the E-Commerce type websites.
-These have a shopping cart, and so on to enable fast safe and smooth online transactions.
-The type of website you choose will usually determine the cost.
+These have a shopping cart and require the content creation and management, enabling fast, safe, and smooth online transactions.
+The website you choose will usually determine the cost.

 If you want customers to take your business serious, stay away from brochure sites.
 Also, don’t base your choice on price.
-Instead, focus on your needs and the quality of the site you desire.
+Instead, focus on your needs and the site’s quality you desire.

-Do you want a website with as an online shop for customers to buy your product or service?
+Do you want a website like an online shop for customers to buy your product or service?
 Then you need a payment gateway.

 It is an e-commerce application service provider.
 They authorise credit or debit card payments online or via your website.

-This is a software application that enables you to build a site in minutes.
+This software application enables you to build a site in minutes.
 With no technical knowledge, though with some limitations.

-There are different types of website builders.
+There are different website builders.
 Some are free, and others paid.
 They all come with various bells and whistles.

-But, as mentioned above these websites builders come with some limitations.
+But, as mentioned above, these website builders come with some limitations.
 So they might not be suitable for everybody.

 As mentioned above, a web developer does your site’s back-end programming.
-She is different from a web designer.
+She differs from a web designer.

 But, some people are good at both front-end (web design) and back-end (web development).